brimdata/zync/README.md

 ```

 > NOTE: we formatted this output a bit differently as the updates are getting
 > more complex.
-Here we numbered each update CDC order, included the Debezium
+Here we numbered each update according to CDC order,
-> `op` field, and fused the tables so you can see where the updates fall in
+> included the Debezium `op` field, and fused the tables so you can see where
-> the table...
+> the updates fall in the table.

 Finally, in the last batch, the remaining invoices marked "pending" are
 all updated...